For Immediate Release

 About The Carmel School

-Founded in 1986, The Carmel School provides quality education for 162 students in preschool through twelfth grade, and is committed to its goal of academic excellence in a Christian environment.
+Founded in 1986, The Carmel School provides quality education for over 200 students in kindergarten through twelfth grade and is committed to its goal of academic excellence in a Christian environment.